fractal-analytics-platform/fractal-tasks-core/docs/source/index.rst

 .. note::

-   This project is under active development, see https://github.com/fractal-analytics-platform/fractal-tasks-core
+   This project is under active development, see https://github.com/fractal-analytics-platform/fractal-tasks-core.
+If you need help or if you found a bug, please `open an issue here <https://github.com/fractal-analytics-platform/fractal-tasks-core/issues/new>`_.

 .. toctree::